Become the Teacher You Were Meant to Be

 "I finally got to see what being a real teacher was like!
 I feel so much closer to being the educator I've always dreamed of being.
 I'll never forget this life changing experience." - Caterina Macri

-DU is rated the #4 best value in PA and #51 nationally based on academic quality and net cost (US News).
-Financial assistance in the form of aid, scholarships, and tuition awards are available.
+DU is rated the #6 best value in PA and #65 nationally based on academic quality and net cost (U.S. News & World Report).
+Financial assistance in the form of aid, scholarships and tuition awards are available.
 Duquesne recognizes the important roles that teachers play in our society.
 Students will be eligible for additional funds if they have SAT scores (Math and Evidence-Based Reading and Writing) of 1250 or greater.
 The Leading Teacher Program is committed to ensuring that the best-prepared teachers are available for the classrooms of the future.

 Learn to Lead